LLM4PQC - Accurate and Efficient Synthesis of PQC Cores by Feedback-Driven LLMs: Case Studies

 \subsection{HLS Performance: Area and Latency}

-For the ASIC setting, representing a baseline obtained through Catapult, Table~\ref{tab:hls_results} reveals considerable variation in area utilization across the primitives optimized for latency.
-Kyber-NTT produces the most compact designs at 2,957.54 $\mu$m² on average (with little variation), while Dilithium-NTT requires approximately 2.2× more area at 6,506.94 $\mu$m².
-The Falcon primitives demand substantially more resources: Falcon-FFT averages at 56,802.5 $\mu$m² and Falcon-NTT averages at 162,689.64 $\mu$m², roughly 19× and 55× larger than Kyber-NTT, respectively, due to their hybrid FFT/NTT architectures and floating-point support.
-The Falcon-Sampler exhibits significant variability (1,188.87–159,425.27 $\mu$m²), indicating a diverse range of LLM-driven architectural settings, ranging from compact sequential to aggressive parallel implementations.
+For the ASIC setting, representing a baseline obtained through Catapult, Table~\ref{tab:hls_results} reveals considerable variation across the primitives optimized for area.
+Kyber-NTT produces the most compact designs at 2,957.54 $\mu$m² on average, while Dilithium-NTT requires approximately 2.2× that area at 6,506.94 $\mu$m².
+The Falcon primitives demand even more resources: Falcon-FFT averages at 56,802.5 $\mu$m² and Falcon-NTT averages at 162,689.64 $\mu$m², respectively, which is due to their hybrid FFT/NTT architectures and floating-point support.
+Furthermore, the Falcon-Sampler exhibits significant variability (93,961.07–159,425.27 $\mu$m²), indicating a diverse range of LLM-driven architectural settings, ranging from compact sequential to aggressive parallel implementations.

-Latency results in Table~\ref{tab:hls_results} show distinct characteristics across primitives.
-Dilithium-NTT achieves the lowest latency at 2.8 cycles on average, while Kyber-NTT requires 51.8 cycles with more consistent results (44–57 cycles).
-Falcon-NTT and Falcon-FFT maintain stable low latency at 15 and 17.8 cycles, respectively, across all successful conversion runs.
-Falcon-Sampler displays significant variation (1–20,436 cycles, with an average of 12,240), due to the data-dependent nature of rejection sampling, where lower latencies represent aggressive optimizations and higher values indicate conservative implementations preserving the complete iterative logic.
+Latency extracted from the synthesis reports provide unreliable cycle counts, which are thus not reported.
+This is because several loops in the primitives' algorithms are not statically bounded; their iteration counts cannot be correctly determined at compile time by the HLS tools.
+Although the actual cycle counts are not precise, their ranges and orders of magnitude still provide valuable insights.
+For NTT and FFT, the variation in cycle counts is small across all primitives.
+For the Falcon-Sampler, however, varations are significant.
+This is caused by the data-dependent nature of Gaussian rejection sampling, where lower latencies correspond to aggressive optimizations, while higher values represent conservative implementations that preserve the full iterative logic.